whamcloud/Online-Help/docs/Install_Guide/ig_ch_04_pre_install.md

     yum-config-manager --enable rhel-7-server-optional-rpms
     ```

-1)  Next, you will need to configure hostname resolution of all Lustre
+1. Next, you will need to configure hostname resolution of all Lustre
     nodes, on each Lustre node.
 Dynamic hostname resolution (DNS) can be
     used to perform this step.
 If DNS is not being used, you can perform
     this manually as follows:

-    a.
-Set useful hostnames and ensure you have a functioning `/etc/hosts`
+    * Set useful hostnames and ensure you have a functioning `/etc/hosts`
     file.
 Give each server a unique name, such as manager, mds1, mds2,
     oss1 and oss2.
 You should be able to `ping <hostname>` and ssh
     freely between systems (dependent on a functional `/etc/hosts` file).

-    b.
-An `/etc/hosts` file might have something like this in it when
+    * An `/etc/hosts` file might have something like this in it when
     complete:

-    ```
+      ```bash
       10.0.0.101 manager
       10.0.0.102 ost1
       10.0.0.103 mds1
       10.0.0.104 mds2
       10.0.0.105 ost2
       ```

 1. Copy your `/etc/hosts` file to all servers.

-1. Use ssh-copy-id to copy your ssh public key to each server so that
+1. Use `ssh-copy-id` to copy your ssh public key to each server so that
     your servers are able to ssh into each other without having to enter
     a password.

 1. Yum needs to be functional, with any needed proxies, and default yum
     repositories must be fully configured.
 Run `yum update` to verify that
     yum updates occur successfully. `yum search vim` will reveal if you
     cannot connect to your configured repositories.

 1. Ensure that NTP is not running on any system.
 Integrated Manager for Lustre software
     will manage NTP.

 1. Ensure that ssh root access `ssh -l root <hostname>` works
     from the server that will be hosting the Integrated Manager for Lustre software
     dashboard, to all other file system servers.

 1. Properly configure the firewall to allow access to your
     distribution’s yum repositories and any external NTP service.
 You
     should also be able to ssh between the Lustre servers and the
     manager server without having to enter a password.

-**Note**: If a storage node (a Lustre
-server) is to be used as a metadata server (MDS), to properly enforce
+**Note**: If a storage node (a Lustre server) is to be used as a metadata
-Lustre file permissions, the MDS _must have access_ to the same UID/GID
-database as the Lustre clients.
-For example, if the Lustre clients are
+server (MDS), to properly enforce Lustre file permissions, the MDS _must have access_ to the same UID/GID database as the Lustre clients.

-using LDAP to provide network-wide user account information, the MDS
-must be configured to check LDAP for user account information.
-If a pair
+For example, if the Lustre clients are using LDAP to provide network-wide user account information, the MDS must be configured to check LDAP for user account information.
-of nodes has been configured as HA peers for an MDT, LDAP must be
+If a pair of nodes has been configured as HA peers for an MDT, LDAP must be
 configured on both nodes to ensure proper functionality in the event of
 a failover.